rhortal/immich-kiosk-image/README.md

 ## How It Works

-1. **Scheduled Check**: A GitHub Action runs every 5 minutes to check for new commits in the upstream repository
+1. **Scheduled Check**: A GitHub Action runs daily at midnight UTC to check for new commits in the upstream repository
 2. **Change Detection**: Compares the latest commit SHA with the previously stored one
 3. **Trigger Build**: If changes are detected, triggers the Docker build workflow
 4. **Build & Push**: Builds the Docker image for Linux/x86_64 and pushes to GitHub Container Registry